neidl-connor-lab/alpha-spring2021/README.md

-# alpha-spring2021
+# spring2021
-Analysis of the alpha VoC on the BU campus
+Analysis of the SARS-CoV-2 transmission on the BU campus during spring 2021